Buying a Phone Through Your Business in the UK: Save 20%+ on Tax in 2025/26

 How Sole Traders Can Claim Phone Costs

-While sole traders face more restrictions, there are still legitimate ways to reduce your phone costs through your business:
+While sole traders face more restrictions when buying a phone through their business, there are still legitimate ways to reduce your phone costs:

 Proportional Use Method